If you live in a cold climate, then you are probably aware of the costs that go into keeping your space comfortable.

 What is Heating Oil?

-Mainly used as a heating fuel in the Northeastern United States, heating oil is a non-renewable resource derived from petroleum that is burned in furnaces and oil-fired boilers.
+Mainly used as a heating fuel in the northeastern United States, heating oil is a non-renewable resource derived from petroleum that is burned in furnaces and oil-fired boilers.

-Is Heating with Pellets Cheaper than Heating With Oil?
+Is Heating with Pellets Cheaper than Oil?

 Generally, yes.
 While the price of wood pellets can vary by location and manufacturer, they usually cost less than heating oil, especially since oil experiences volatility in price.
-Not only are pellets cheaper, but they burn much more efficiently and consistently than does oil.
+Not only are pellets cheaper, but they burn much more efficiently and consistently than oil.

 3 Tips for Increasing Your Home’s Heating Efficiency

-In addition to a cost-effective and sustainable pellet-burning stove, there are several other ways to increase your home or business’s heating efficiency and optimize your energy consumption to keep even more money in your pocket.
+In addition to a cost-effective and sustainable pellet stove, there are several other ways to increase your home or business’s heating efficiency and optimize your energy consumption to keep even more money in your pocket.
 Here are a few:

 Zone Heating